 If you’re not ok with that, signing on with them may not be for you.

 When you sign your contract, you’ll get the first half of your royalty advance.
 When your course is published, you’ll receive the other half of your royalty advance.
-Then, once you “pay off” the advance, you’ll begin receiving royalty payments every month.
+Then, once the courses are published, you “pay off” the advance, you’ll begin receiving royalty payments every month.

 The courses are up for as long as LinkedIn Learning wants to keep them up, and you don’t really have any control over when it’s taken down.